Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 Snowflake limits each security integration (`CREATE SECURITY INTEGRATION … TYPE = OAUTH`) to a single redirect URI.
 If you configured your OAuth integration with `cloud.getdbt.com`, you must take one of two courses of action:

-- **Configure an additional security integration:** In your Snowflake account, you will have one with the original `cloud.getdbt.com/complete/snowflake` as the redirect URI, and another using the new static subdomain.
+- **Configure an additional security integration:** In your Snowflake account, you will have one with the original URL (for example, `cloud.getdbt.com/complete/snowflake`) as the redirect URI, and another using the new static subdomain.
+Refer to our [regions & IP addresses page](/docs/cloud/about-cloud/access-regions-ip-addresses) for a complete list of the original domains in your region (they're marked as "multi-tenant" on the chart).
 - **Use a single security integration:** One with the new static subdomain as the redirect URI.
 In this scenario, you must recreate all of your [existing connections](/docs/cloud/connect-data-platform/about-connections#connection-management).

 ### Troubleshooting